Arthur Anderson (actor)

 Arthur John Miles Anderson (August 29, 1922 – April 9, 2016) was an American actor of radio, film, television, and stage.

 Early years

 Anderson was born August 29, 1922, on Staten Island, New York.
-His parents, George Christian Anderson and Violet Brookfield Anderson, came from Denmark and England.
+His parents, George Christian Anderson and Violet Brookfield Anderson, came from Denmark and England respectively.
 He was educated at the Professional Children's School in Manhattan.

 "He first came to radio through a children's community playhouse and started appearing regularly in 1934 on Uncle Nick Kenny's Radio Kindergarten at WMCA."

 Let's Pretend

 As a child, he was heard on NBC in the role of the orphan Buddy on the radio network's musical serial drama, Tony and Gus (1935).
 The following year he joined the cast of Nila Mack's Let's Pretend and continued on that children's program until it came to an end in 1954.
 In 2004, he wrote a history of the show, Let's Pretend and the Golden Age of Radio (BearManor Media), which includes a foreword by Norman Corwin and a complete broadcast log by Derek Tague and Martin Grams, Jr.